vijaymca2010/simple-custom-dropdown/docs/USAGE-NEXT-ANGULAR.md

 ## Testing

 - Next.js: Use React Testing Library to mount the client component and simulate user interactions.
 For SSR tests, make sure DOM code is not executed during server render.
 - Angular: Use Angular TestBed to create a host component and assert DOM updates.
-For E2E, use Playwright or Cypress to interact with the demo page.
+For E2E, use a browser-based E2E runner (Cypress, Playwright, etc.) to interact with the demo page.

 ---